 The Lamar Stringfield Society, named in honor of this inspiring founder, celebrates individuals who have embraced the Symphony's bright future by including the North Carolina Symphony in their estate plans or establishing endowed chairs or special funds.
 We welcome anyone to leave such a vital and lasting legacy with the North Carolina Symphony.

-Click here to learn more about the Lamar Stringfield Society or contact Pat Browning, Director of Major Gifts, at email@example.com
+Click here to learn more about the Lamar Stringfield Society contact Mary McFadden Lawson, Vice President for Philanthropy, at 919.789.5476 or email@example.com.

 Reading stories about what motivates our donors to make a lasting gift can spark inspiration and ideas.
 Through our planned giving newsletter, Accolade, we proudly highlight Symphony donors and hear their stories.